 The transformer module, mounted at the top of the relay, contains the current transformer for obtaining the line current information and also supplies the power to operate the electronic circuits.
-A tap block with 14 taps covering the range of 0.5-12 amperes, is contained at the front of the module and protrudes through the front panel.
+A tap block with 14 taps covering the range of 0.5-12 amperes, is contained at the front of the module and extends through the front panel.
 A full-wave-bridge for the power supply winding and two diodes for the information winding of the transformer are also mounted on this circuit module to minimize wiring between the two modules.
+The two trip output relays and the reed relay for indicator pickup are also located on this module.

 SENSING & TRIP MODULE

+Component location Figure 6.